itugealex/alx-higher_level_programming/0x0B-python-input_output/README.md

         where is the sum of all previous (see input format above) Number of lines by status code:
             possible status code: 200, 301, 400, 401, 403, 404, 405 and 500
-            if a status code t appear, t print anything for this status code
+            if a status code doesn’t appear, don’t print anything for this status code
             format: <status code>: <number>
-            status codes should be printed in ascending order dondoesndonPascaldondoesndondoesndonfilea doncandondoesndoncandondondoesndoesndondon
+            status codes should be printed in ascending order